Frank-lab/micropython-on-microbit/README.md

  B: to right<br>
  A+B: bom<br>

- if you are hit by the enemy, game over!<br>
+ If you are hit by the enemy, game over!<br>
  Then the score will be shown.<br>
  Have fun!!<br>